thephpleague/uri/docs/5.0/components/query.md

 <p class="message-info">The supplied argument is fully decoded to enable matching the corresponding keys.</p>

 ### Accessing a specific pair

-If you are only interested in a given pair you can access it directly using the `Query::getValue` method as show below:
+If you are only interested in a given pair you can access it directly using the `Query::getPair` method as show below:

 ~~~php
 <?php